Skip to main content

 What Are Connectors?

-AI Model Connectors
+AI Connectors

-AI Connectors Guide
+Managed AI Connectors

 Data Connectors

 Connect Workshop to your databases, cloud storage, and productivity tools.
+You provide credentials once, and Workshop can access and query your data in any conversation.

 ConnectorTypeAuthentication